Causes and Consequences of Representational Similarity in Machine Learning Models: Experimental Results

 \subsection{Comparing the effects of dataset and task splitting on representational similarity}

 Finally, we evaluate which of our overlap methods\textemdash dataset alone, task alone, or dataset and task together\textemdash most strongly influences downstream representational similarity.
-To measure this, we use mutual information (MI)~\cite{mutual_information}, an information-theoretic measure that quantifies the amount of shared information between two random variables.
+To measure this, we use mutual information (MI)~\citep{mutual_information}, an information-theoretic measure that quantifies the amount of shared information between two random variables.
 We compute the weighted mean mutual information for each overlap setting, where each model architecture evaluated contributes equally.
 Results are shown in \Cref{tab:mutual_info_overlap}.
 In this table, ``task overlap'' refers to experiments with \csd~in which we vary task while holding dataset constant, while ``task + dataset overlap'' refers to experiments in which task and dataset overlap increase together.
 As \Cref{tab:mutual_info_overlap} shows, the dataset and task overlap combined method has the highest MI score.
-This indicates that datasets with many shared characteristics (e.g. shared data points and task objectives) yield models with the most similar feature representations.
+This indicates that {\em datasets with many shared characteristics (e.g. shared data points and task objectives) yield models with the most similar feature representations.}